 - Red panda

-- Deer: Though not typically though of as forest dwelling animals, deer have adapted to areas that have been changed by the presence of humans.
-Unfortunately, deer can be harmful to new growth in forests, so they have become a concern for long-term preservation of deciduous forests
+- Deer: Though not typically thought of as forest-dwelling animals, deer have adapted to areas that have been changed by the presence of humans.
+Unfortunately, deer can be harmful to new growth in forests, so they have become a concern for the long-term preservation of deciduous forests

 - Humans: Most temperate forests have become attractive homes for people over the course of social and cultural development.
 Most of the trees in deciduous forests have long served lumber purposes, making many parts of the world prone to deforestation.
 Also, because these areas are home to many people, roads and development have encroached further on both the plant and animal life in the area.
 The adaptable and fertile soil of deciduous forests has also made it attractive as agricultural land, another concern for forest preservationists.